wcgs-programming/wcgs-programming.github.io/_posts/2014-11-25-chatbot-with-gui.md

 categories: showcase vithurun-vasanthakumar
 ---

-> A work-in-progress at the moment, this program talks to the user through a giu interface (coloured text + buttons).
-It uses the skills that Vithurun is learing in Mr Joyce's CS classes at the moment.
+> A work-in-progress at the moment, this program talks to the user through a GUI (window with coloured text + buttons).
+It uses the skills that Vithurun is learning in Mr Joyce's CS classes at the moment.

 > Take a look at the code: